List of heads of government of Mexico City

-The head of government (jefe/jefa de gobierno) wields executive power in Mexico City.
+The head of government (masculine jefe de gobierno, feminine: jefa de gobierno) wields executive power in Mexico City.

-The head of government serves a six-year term, running concurrently with that of the president of the Republic.
+The head of government serves a six-year term, running concurrently with that of the president of the United Mexican States.

 Mexico City, or CDMX, is the seat of national government, and is largely contiguous with the core of the sprawling Mexico City conurbation.